navisk13/navisk13.github.io/_pages/about.md

 🎓 I hold a master's degree in cybersecurity from The University of Adelaide, complemented by a bachelor's degree in computer science and engineering from Amrita Vishwa Vidyapeetham, India.

-🔒 With experience as a Penetration Tester during my six-month internship at a cybersecurity organization, I gained hands-on knowledge of identifying vulnerabilities and enhancing security measures.
-Additionally, I contributed as a core team member and content writer for a cybersecurity community, further expanding my expertise.

 🌐 I am well-versed in various cybersecurity domains, including Web Security, Network Security and Governance, Risk, and Compliance (GRC).
 I regularly practice and sharpen my skills in vulnerability analysis and penetration testing, and have explored frameworks such as NIST CSF and RMF, Essential 8 and ISO 27001 guidelines.
 These experiences have broadened my understanding of cybersecurity from both technical and managerial perspectives.
 I also have a strong grasp of software development and can adapt to new technologies quickly, a skill gained through materializing numerous research products across various domains.

-💼 Looking ahead, I aspire to work as a Penetration Tester, Security Analyst, or GRC Analyst.
-I am eager to collaborate with diverse teams to enhance my skills and contribute to organizational success.
-By working with and learning from my peers, I aim to become an invaluable asset in the field of cybersecurity.

 ✈️ Outside of work, I indulge in my passion for travel, immerse myself in reading, and enjoy swimming.
 I also explore my creative side as an amateur photographer.